 Sportsbook Betting Board: spreads are highlighted in yellow

-In addition to predicting the outcome of NFL games over the past 15 years, I have successfully predicted thousands of college football games, basketball, baseball and hockey games, horse races and currency, equity and commodity markets.
-The odds against chance of me being as successful as I have been over the past 15 years varies in the range of hundreds of millions to one.
+In addition to predicting the outcome of NFL games over the past 20 years, I have successfully predicted thousands of college football games, basketball, baseball and hockey games, horse races and currency, equity and commodity markets.
+My overall success rate exceeds my 55.2% NFL success rate and the odds against chance of me being as successful as I have been over the past 20 years varies in the range of billions to one.
 The technology I developed works, and it works in the long term.

 Session by Lincoln Lounsbury

-'Black background' and a sketch of the hub of the tree - successful session predicting the Tampa Bay Buccaneers (+3) would beat the spread against the Washington Redskins on 10/25/15, which they did.
+'Black background' and a sketch of the hub of the tree - successful session predicting the Tampa Bay Buccaneers (+3) would cover the spread against the Washington Redskins on 10/25/15.
 The final score was Tampa Bay Buccaneers 30, Washington Redskins 31.